Teen and Young Adult Life Coaching

 Want to feel better about school, a job, or relationships

 Sometimes a teen or young adult needs support that falls somewhere between tutoring and therapy.
-To meet this need, Alan offers a limited amount of life coaching tailored to this unique and challenging time in a persons life.

-Alan also works with young adults taking time off from college, have recently completed college, or have decided that college may not be the path for them.
+Alan also works with young adults taking time off from college, have recently completed college, or decided that college may not be the path for them.

-Common questions about life coaching:
+FAQ’s about life coaching:

 What does a coaching session look like?